simonespa/machine-learning-playground/notes/scikit-learn.md

 An unsupervised estimator may also expose a `score` function to compute the likelihood of the given data under its model for example.

+### decision_function vs predict_proba

+Scikit-Learn classifiers have either `decision_function()` or `predict_proba()` method.

+- The `decision_function()` method returns a score for each instance, and then make predictions based on those scores using any threshold you like
+- The `predict_proba()` method returns an array containing a row per instance and a column per class, each containing the probability that the given instance belongs to

 ## Transformers

 Some estimators implement this interface to modify or filter data before feeding it to the learning algorithm.